occrp/entityman-ui/README.md

-# demo-entityman
+# EntityMan UI

 It's not an entityperson, it's an entityman!